tkraus7/Knapsack-Solver/README.md

 Solver for 0-1 Knapsack problem.

+### PCC Assignment

+Implement a program for solving 0-1 Knapsack problems.
+Also implement a version of the program running on multiple threads.
+Then compare both versions.

 ## Problem description

 Given a set of weights, each with a weight and a cost, determine which weights to include in the collection (Knapsack) so that the total weight is less than or equal to a given limit and the total cost is as large as possible.